pathway27/bookr-mod-vita/README.md

 # bookr-mod-vita

-A document reader for the PSVita ported from the PSP application bookr-mod (which was based on bookr).
+A document reader for the PSVita ported from the amalgamation of the PSP application bookr and its' various forks.

 # Installation

+## PSVITA

+Use the .vpk to install.

 # Building